 Study of the theory and techniques of marketing including research of possible customs and competition.
-Merchandising, promotional to go d the other forms of adve this has a so studied.
-Sales tools
+Merchandising, promotional tools and the other forms of advertising are also studied.
+Sales tools and selling techniques are stressed.
+(Fall only)

 Meat Analysis • 3 credits